ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 <
 ```

-A request is made with valid authentication information, and the authenticated user has the required permission, will result in a successful invocation.
+When a request is made with valid authentication information, if the authenticated user has the required permission, this will result in a successful invocation.

 ```
 curl -k -v https://localhost:9091/hello -H 'Authorization: Bearer <token>'